codeabovelab/haven-platform/doc/jobs-update.md

 # Update jobs #

-System provides different job types which do cluster wide batch containers update. there are next strategies of updating containers:
+The system provides different job types which do cluster-wide batch containers update.
+There are different strategies of updating containers:

 * `ui.updateContainers.startThenStopEach` - start new container with different name, then stop and remove old
 * `ui.updateContainers.stopThenStartAll` - stop and remove all containers, then create new containers with same names
 * `ui.updateContainers.stopThenStartEach` - stop and remove old container, then start new, repeat for each other

-All jobs has common list of parameters:
+All jobs has a common list of parameters:

 * cluster - name of processed cluster